voitaraujo/aoc-2023/README.md

 *AOC 8:* part-01 solution was straightforward, part-02 requested a little help to be solved tho

 *AOC 9:* Nothing special about this part-01 or part-02, but I got surprised when part-02 worked well as I was expecting it to not work at all.

+## _results_
+Well...
+Unfortunately I didn't make it to the end, luckily for a good reason.
+It turned out that having a commitment to coding every day with new challenges gave me the motivation I needed to finish my new personal website this year, and that's where I spent my free time until Christmas.
+I will definitely participate in the next edition of AOC!